suecodes/suecodes/README.md

 I started my career as a software developer for 10 years building web applications and API web services.
 Then I transitioned to a Business Analyst role where I worked with different stakeholders to understand their problems and needs, and identified solutions to support their business requirements.
 In Atlanta, I worked for a small start up where I set up and led their QA process, performing functional and regression testing and bug fixes.

 I love to code and I like to keep in touch with technology by building projects to learn new languages and tools.
-Currently, I'm enjoying Python and Django.
+Currently, I'm enjoying Python and Django, Pytest and Selenium.

 Follow me: [LinkedIn](https://www.linkedin.com/in/susan-edens/) | [Twitter](https://twitter.com/runhappylife)